 Shared ghost kitchens are commercial kitchens that are rented out to multiple food businesses.
 They are typically located in high-traffic areas and may be owned by a third-party company, such as Kitopi.
 These can also be called food hubs or incubator kitchens.

-Commissary kitchens are large, professional kitchen where food is prepared for sale in a retail setting.
+Commissary kitchens are large, professional kitchens where food is prepared for sale in a retail setting.
 It is typically used by restaurants, caterers, and food trucks.
 For example, a brand may prepare a bulk of their ingredients in a commissary kitchen, and assemble to order in a ghost kitchen.

 Kitchen pods are self-contained, modular kitchens that can be leased or purchased.
 One such company is KitchenPodular.